 Essays provides access to scholarly essays germane to The Leiden Collection.

 About opens a dropdown with a number of tabs that provide a range of information about the catalogue, its history and its character.
 The names of the the individual authors of the entries, essays and technical reports, as well as professional staff at The Leiden Collection, can be accessed via this dropdown.
-A printable PDF of every page in the catalogue can be accessed on the Archive tab, where preformatted citations for each of the biographies, entries, and essays are also provided.
+A printable PDF of each biography, entry, and essay in the catalogue can be accessed on the Archive tab, where preformatted citations for are also provided.
 Another tab on this dropdown explains how to contact The Leiden Collection, not only to ask questions but also to provide information about works in the collection.

 Videos provides access to videos about artworks, technical information, and thematic topics pertaining to The Leiden Collection.